mjgardner/dbcritic/README.md

 - CPAN Testers

-    The CPAN Testers is a network of smokers who run automated tests on uploaded CPAN distributions.
+    The CPAN Testers is a network of smoke testers who run automated tests on uploaded CPAN distributions.

     [http://www.cpantesters.org/distro/A/App-DBCritic](http://www.cpantesters.org/distro/A/App-DBCritic)